watir/watirbook/link.md

 ## Index

 ### Explicit Index

-If you have no other way, but you know the link's position on the page, you could use it's `index`.
+If the element does not have any attributes that would differentiate it from the other links on the page, but you know the link's position on the page, you could use it's `index`.
 In this example, it is the first link.

     browser.link(:index => 0).flash
     => 10